Mic92/cntr/README.md

 ## Features

+- Cntr is container-agnostic: Instead of interfacing with container engines, it implements the underlying operating system API.
+It treats every container as a group of processes, that it can inherit properties from.
-- supports the following container engines natively:
+- For user's convenience cntr also supports container names/identifier for the following container engines natively:
   * docker
   * LXC
   * rkt
   * systemd-nspawn
-- Additional all other containers/sandboxes should work too, however the process id has to be provided instead of container names/ids
+  * for other container engines cntr also takes process ids instead of identifiers.
-- the following container properties are inherited:
+- Cntr inherits the following container properties:
   * namespaces (mount, uts, pid, net, cgroup, ipc)
   * cgroups
   * apparamor/selinux